syncfusion-content/java-file-format-docs/java-file-formats/word-library/find-item-in-word-document.md

 # Find item in Word document

 Just like you can search for a text in a Word document, you can also search for an item (like image, content control, textbox, and so on).
-The .NET Word (DocIO) library supports to find an item in Word document based on its properties.
+The Java Word library supports to find an item in Word document based on its properties.
 With this functionality, you can:

 * Find the first item based on one property.
 * Find the first item based on multiple properties